idlingturtle/bookbot/README.md

-This is a repo for bookbot thingy
+This is a repo for bookbot thingy!